uwcse440/web-cse440-sp19/_assignments/assignment3/index.md

 - Present your plan for the remainder of your usability tests.
 Describe who you will target for participation, what goals you have for the additional tests, planned roles for each team member, and any new approaches you will employ.

-### Samples from Prior Offerings

-Samples from prior offerings include:

-{% for currentoffering in site.data.samples.offering %}{% for currentsample in site.data.samples[currentoffering.key] %}
-  -  {{ currentoffering.name }} - [{{ currentsample.name }}]({{ currentsample.link }}): [3c_{{ currentsample.suffix }}.pdf]({{ site.baseurl }}/samples/3c/3c_{{ currentsample.suffix }}.pdf){% endfor %}{% endfor %}

-Note that details of assignments may have changed since prior offerings, so their reports may not map to the current project.
-Also note these samples are intended to illustrate a variety of approaches, none of which is intended to be ideal or exemplary.
-Be sure to understand and carefully consider project requirements and feedback from the course staff in the context of your own work.

 ### Submission